opendatasoft/ods-documentation/source/publishing_data/03_scheduling_updates/scheduling_updates.rst

 Keeping data up to date
 =======================

-The OpenDataSoft platform makes it possible, in the very same data catalog, to handle completely static datasets (which need to be published only once) and live datasets (which need to be regularly updated).
+The Opendatasoft platform makes it possible, in the very same data catalog, to handle completely static datasets (which need to be published only once) and live datasets (which need to be regularly updated).
 Two different mechanisms are made available to handle datasets refresh.

 The first one is called **scheduling** and consists in having a dataset being automatically republished at fixed intervals.
 This mode is most useful for datasets with a remote resource which is regularly updated.

-The second one consists in pushing data on the OpenDataSoft platform using a dedicated API end point.
+The second one consists in pushing data on the Opendatasoft platform using a dedicated API end point.
 This mode is most useful when the data can be sent directly by the system that produces the data points, such as a computer program sending event metrics or a set of sensors sending their readings.

 Using scheduling to keep a dataset up to date
 ---------------------------------------------